 As of now, C2C is a concept route, not a club or a government agency.
 There are no employees and few volunteers.
 Instead C2C challenges us to create and explore a true, unified National Trails System.
 Europeans already have such a skein of routes to unify their continent. [http://www.era-ewv-ferp.com/frontpage/] Isn’t it time that we in North America put it all together for this and future generations of backpackers?

 This proposed transcontinental trail in no way diminishes the luster of its components.
 The whole is greater than the sum of the parts.
 Each leg remains as a fabulous, independent entity.

 Our goal at Scenic Trails Research is to create new opportunities for all walkers through C2C's enhancement of the National Trails System grid.

 The Sea-to-Sea (C2C) Route would begin at Cape Alava on the wilderness coast of the Olympic Peninsula.
 It would follow the Pacific Northwest National Scenic Trail (PNT) east 1200 miles to Glacier National Park.

 A Sea-to-Sea Route backpacker would continue south on the Continental Divide Trail (CDT) to and beyond the Bob Marshall Wilderness to the Benchmark campground.

 A gap of approximately 900 miles exists east from the Continental Divide National Scenic Trail to Lake Sakakawea and the North Country National Scenic Trail in North Dakota.

-The Sea-To-Sea-Route will follow the North Country National Scenic Trail (NCT) east 4600-miles to Lake Champlain on the New York/Vermont border at Crown Point.
+The Sea-to-Sea Route will follow the North Country National Scenic Trail (NCT) east 4700 miles to the Appalachian Trail in Vermont.

 A 30-mile gap exists east from Lake Champlain to the Appalachian Trail.
 [The Middlebury Area Land Trust is working on this problem.]